cj-wang/mean-start/README.md

 ## Build

+### Server

+Run `cd server` and `tsc` to compile the server ts files.
+The compiled js files will be stored in the `dist/` directory.

+### client

-Run `ng build` to build the project.
-The build artifacts will be stored in the `dist/` directory.
+Run `ng build` to build the client project.
+The build artifacts will be stored in the `dist/public/` directory.
 Use the `-prod` flag for a production build.
+Express is configured to serve the build artifacts as static files.

 ## Running unit tests